Policies vs Standards vs Controls vs Procedures

 free cybersecurity documentation example

-Internal Security Documentation
+Internal Security Documentation (Policies)

 An organization is expected to identify a framework that it wants to align its cybersecurity program with, so that its practices follow reasonably-expected controls.